Toggle navigation

 States with extended open enrollment periods

-Each state marketplace can set their own dates, meaning they don't have to comply by the December 15th cutoff if they don't want to.
+Each state marketplace can set its own dates, meaning they don't have to comply by the December 15th cutoff if they don't want to.
 The states that have extended their open enrollment periods for their residents include: California, Colorado, Massachusetts, Minnesota, Nevada, New Jersey, New York, Pennsylvania, Rhode Island, Washington, and Washington D.C.
-That means if you live in one of those states, you have more time to consider your health insurance options for 2024 than the rest of the country.
+That means if you live in one of those states, you have more time to consider your health insurance options for 2025 than the rest of the country.

 Here's a chart summarizing key deadlines from open enrollment for those states.